Military and Veterans Disability System:

 Status: Closed - Implemented

-Comments: DOD addressed the concern about housing of servicemembers undergoing the IDES by issuing an exception to policy authorizing military departments to process initial trainees through the legacy disability evaluation system, rather than the IDES process.
-In the action memo authorizing this exception, DOD said that this change was intended to address the issue of housing and other issues, due to the additional time that servicemembers remain on active duty when processed through the IDES as compared to the legacy system.
-The policy exception states that trainess who are processed through the legacy disability evaluation system will be enrolled in the Benefits Delivery at Discharge/VA Quick Start programs to ensure that that they begin receiving VA benefits shortly after separation from military service.
-DOD officials said that since the policy exception was issued, the military departments have not reported concerns with the capacity to house servicemembers in the IDES.
+Comments: DOD addressed the concern about military units' ability to absorb servicemembers undergoing the IDES by issuing an exception to policy authorizing the military departments to process initial trainees through the legacy disability evaluation system, rather than the IDES process.
+In the action memo authorizing this exception, DOD said that this change was intended to address challenges of command and control, housing, and other issues, due to the additional time that servicemembers remain on active duty when processed through the IDES as compared to the legacy system.
+The policy exception states that trainees who are processed through the legacy disability evaluation system will be enrolled in the Benefits Delivery at Discharge/VA Quick Start programs to ensure that that they begin receiving VA benefits shortly after separation from military service.
+DOD officials said that since the policy exception was issued, the military departments have not reported concerns with the ability to absorb servicemembers in the IDES.

 Recommendation: To ensure that the IDES is sufficiently staffed and that military treatment facilities are prepared to house personnel in the IDES, the Secretary of Defense should direct the military services to conduct thorough assessments prior to each site's implementation of the IDES of the capacity of organizational units to absorb servicemembers undergoing the disability evaluation; plans should be in place to ensure servicemembers are appropriately and constructively engaged.